 The region is riven by earthquake faults, most of them still active.
 Over 75% of residents live within 10 kilometres of the Wellington Fault, which runs through the heart of the city.
 Roads and rail are vulnerable to natural hazards such as earthquakes and tsunamis.

 Rūaumoko, the Māori earthquake god, has been active in Wellington.
-In 1460 a massive shake lifted the seabed, linking the island of Motukairangi (now Miramar Peninsula) to the mainland.
+In about 1460 a massive shake lifted the seabed, linking the island of Motukairangi (now Miramar Peninsula) to the mainland.
 In 1855, a magnitude 8.2 quake lifted land around the harbour by several metres.
 The harbour surged and ebbed like water sloshing in a bowl.
 In the Remutaka Range, near the epicentre, entire hillsides collapsed.
 The scars are still visible today.

 Wellingtonians are used to earthquakes.
 There are many each year, although most are too slight to be felt.
 Many city buildings have been demolished as unsafe, or strengthened to comply with a stringent building code.
 This is prudent, as the region is overdue for a big earthquake.
 It could have a severe impact, especially on downtown Wellington city, which is built on reclaimed land.